 13. Set Up the Baby Nursery

-Your baby will also sleep in a room free of wall decals, chemical off-gassing from new foam mattresses and paint fumes, and window treatments.
+– Choose a room that’s free of wall decals, chemical off-gassing from new foam mattresses and paint fumes, and window treatments.

 14. Get an Infant Car Seat

-Therefore, there should be enough baby essentials to keep the supply cabinet stocked for over a month.
+Be sure to pack enough baby essentials in the diaper bag especially when you need to take a long trip.
 This will take away unnecessary pressure and give room for everyone to relax more and bond.

 18. Acknowledge Your Sex Life May Change

-It’s no secret that becoming a parent or dad can change your sexual life.
+It’s no secret that becoming a dad can change your sexual life.

-However, sex after a baby is even better.
-Your relationship has taken on a new dynamic as you become parents, and this shared experience can make many couples closer.
+Do not worry dad! sex after a baby is even better.
+Your relationship has changed as you become parents, and this shared experience can bring many couples closer.